Hubbard Radio Washington DC, LLC. All rights reserved. This website is not intended for users located within the European Economic Area.

 Can I submit my retirement application during a shutdown?

-Yes, but getting it processed might be more difficult, depending on whether your own agency’s payroll staff are furloughed.
+Yes, but getting it processed might be more difficult.

-OPM Retirement Services continues to work during a shutdown.
-But staff cannot process a retirement application without first receiving the completed application from a retiring employee’s agency.
-Processing can be delayed in cases where payroll employees at a feds’ employing agency are furloughed, OPM said in 2021 shutdown guidance.
+OPM Retirement Services continues to work during a shutdown, since it’s funded through a trust fund.
+But OPM staff cannot process a retirement application without first receiving the completed application from a retiring employee’s agency.
+Processing can be delayed in cases where payroll employees at a feds’ employing agency are furloughed.
+If your agency or payroll center hasn’t submitted your retirement application — or if the application is incomplete — you’ll likely see processing delays, OPM said shutdown guidance in January.

 What happens if I miss a Thrift Savings Plan loan payment during a shutdown?